Skip to main content

 trophy On-ear

-Portability depends on the headphone’s size, weight, and additional features like foldable ear cups and an included carrying case.
+Portability depends on the headphone’s size, weight, and foldable ear cups, so you can store them in a carrying case.

 On-ear

-Also, most wireless on-ear headphones fold their earcups to fit inside a backpack or in a more spacious pocket.
+Also, most wireless on-ear headphones fold their earcups to fit inside a backpack or a bigger pocket.

 Over-ear

 Over-ears are chunkier and more rigid compared to on-ears.
 If they don’t fold, they take up a lot of space.
-Carrying case only adds to the bulk, although at least keeps the headphones protected.
+Carrying case only adds to the bulk, although it keeps the headphones protected.

 Sony WH-1000XM4 folded in case

-Only more consumer-oriented models have a folding mechanism that makes them somewhat portable.
-In combination with a carrying case, they don’t take as much space.
+More consumer-oriented models have a folding mechanism that makes them somewhat portable.
+In combination with a carrying case, they don’t take up much space.

-However, they’re still bigger than on-the-ear headphones, so not the best option for ultimate portability.
+However, they’re still bigger than on-the-ear headphones, so not the best option for best portability.

 Is There a Difference in Features?